SenZmaKi/Sengpt/README.md

 ### Preconfigured prompts

-- Open the config file, run `sengpt --config_file` to see it's location.
+- Open the config file, run `sengpt --config_file` to see its location.
-- Add a field named `preconfigured_prompts` and set it's value to key value pairs of prompt name and value e.g.,
+- Add a field named `preconfigured_prompts` and set its value to key value pairs of prompt name and value e.g.,

 ```json
 {